Communicating Simply

 - Find the _posts folder and open it.

-- You’ll see a single file in there titled 2024-11-04-Welcome to our course.md.
+- You’ll see a single file in there titled 2025-12-07-welcome-to-technologies-of-history.md.
 This is the Markdown file for the blog post that appears on the homepage of our course website.

 layout: post